Texas Medical Disclosure Panel – Frequently Asked Questions

 How do providers obtain the lists and consent forms?

-The List A and List B medical treatments and surgical procedures are located in our Rules and Regulations section and the consent forms may be obtained from our Applications/Forms page.
+List A and List B medical treatments and surgical procedures are located in our Rules and Regulations section.
+Consent forms may be obtained from our Disclosure and Consent Forms section.

 How do providers learn of changes by the Panel or procedures that are added to the lists?

-These are published in the Texas Register, which can be accessed at the Secretary of State website under 25 Texas Administrative Code Part 7 Sections 601.1 to 601.9.
-Once enacted, the changes are incorporated to the documents available on the Texas Health and Human Services’ web site.
+These are published in the Texas Register, which can be accessed at the Secretary of State website under 25 Texas Administrative Code Part 7.
+Once enacted, the changes are incorporated to the documents available on the Texas Health and Human Services’ website.

 What is the relationship between the Panel and the Texas Health and Human Services?